what is ORGANISATIONAL COACH SUPERVISION?

 Managing complexity in an organisational coaching setting can be particularly difficult.
 I am trained to help coaches make sense of these situations and design ethical and safe responses relevant to client and organisational needs.

-HOW DO WE WORK TOGETHER AND WHAT DOES IT COST?
+HOW DO WE WORK TOGETHER?

 If you’re experiencing a challenging client or situation, we will first work towards feeling grounded and whole, to then make more sense of what is going on in your practice so you can be more effective for your clients.